 Gourmet Dinner prepared by Le Cordon Bleu-Paris Alum Chef Walter and Artistic Gourmet Adventures.

-After a homemade breakfast at the Villa, we will begin our day with a private tour of San Gimignano.
-We’ll begin our tour from San Gimignano’s main gate, where the medieval city walls are still completely visible.
+After a homemade breakfast at the Villa, we will begin our day in San Gimignano.
+We’ll begin our self or guided tour from San Gimignano’s main gate, where the medieval city walls are still completely visible.
 During our walk we’ll stop at Torre Cugnanesi and we will not miss the three main squares, the first one named after the cistern located at its center, the second where political and religious institutions are located and the little market square, called piazza delle Erbe.
 The Duomo in San Gimignano is one of the few churches in Italy that are entirely decorated with frescoes, it was used as a film locations a few years ago for Tea with Mussolini by the famous movie director Franco Zeffirelli.
 The Civic Museum boasts a precious collection of wooden paintings dating from 13th to 16th centuries, works by artists such as Coppo di Marcovaldo, Benozzo Gozzoli, Filippino Lippi, Pinturicchio.
 Here is the access to the only tower of San Gimignano open to the public.

 Now on to an amazing Tuscan Wine Estate for an in-depth wine tasting and light lunch (included) located at the ‘entrance’ to the Chianti Valley.
 We will be greeted by our own host/hostess for a brief walking tour of this historic property.
 We will then be seated and treated to an amazing array of their locally produced wines, olive oils and balsamic vinegar along with lunch with wine and food pairings.
 Vegetarian, vegan and gluten free menu available on request.
 Wines will include: